Last Updated on November 5, 2022

 When you are making a strategy you need to quantify the rules, or at least that’s what we recommend.

 The rules can be based on bars from a wide range of time frames: ticks, minutes, hours, days, weeks, and months (and so on).
 You can even mix them and generate signals on for example both daily and weekly bars in one strategy.
+The weekly bars can determine the long-term trend, for example, while the daily bars pinpoint the entry signal.

 What time frame do investors use?